Leionel/MD2Tex/README.md

 # MD2TeX: Full-Stack Markdown to LaTeX Converter

 MD2TeX is a modern, web-based tool designed to convert enhanced Markdown (including Chinese, Math, Tables, and Cross-references) into high-quality LaTeX documents.
-It features a React frontend with a Monaco Editor and a FastAPI backend with a custom-engineered rendering engine.
+It features a React frontend with a Monaco Editor and a FastAPI backend with a custom-engineered rendering engine.（developed by Antigravity though）

 ## ✨ Features